WenSimEHRP/JGRPP-wiki/Features/Signalling.md

 * Counter value
   This checks the value of a counter.
 * Current time/date
   This checks the current time/date.
-This requires that the savegame setting "Show time in minutes instead of days" is enabled.
+The hour and minute values require that the savegame setting "Show time in minutes instead of days" is enabled.
   This is not affected by any use of the setting "Use client time settings instead of savegame time settings".
   The time values which can be tested are:
   * Minute (0 - 59)
   * Hour (0 - 23)
   * Hour and minute (0 - 2359)
+  * Day (1 - 31)
+  * Month (1 - 12)
 * Reserved tiles ahead
   This checks the number of tiles of reservation ahead of the train (rounded down).
 This requires the realistic train braking model.
   This is mainly useful to control the long reserve action.